Summary: This section describes how to prepare and deliver the source code of your PowerBuilder application.

 CAST highly recommends placing the files in a folder dedicated to PowerBuilder.
 If you are using a ZIP/archive file, zip the folders in the "temp" folder - but do not zip the "temp" folder itself, nor create any intermediary folders:

-In order for a PowerBuilder analysis to complete successfully
+In order for a PowerBuilder analysis to complete successfully, AIP Console needs to know two things (see also PowerBuilder - Analysis configuration):

-- AIP Console will first attempt to discover the location of the pborcXXX.dll file/PowerBuilder version using the Windows registry (on the AIP Node) during the source code delivery process.
-If AIP Console finds a registry key on the AIP Node, it will populate the relevant fields in the AIP Console GUI (see PowerBuilder - Analysis configuration).
+- AIP Console will first attempt to discover the location of the pborcXXX.dll file/PowerBuilder version using the Windows registry during the source code delivery process.
+If AIP Console finds a registry key it will populate the relevant fields in the AIP Console GUI (see screenshot above).

-- If no registry key is found (i.e. the PowerBuilder IDE is not installed on the AIP Node), then AIP Console will look in the following file on the target AIP Node.
+- If no registry key is found, then AIP Console will look in the following file on the target AIP Node.
 For example - these locations can be filled in BEFORE delivering the source code (you must restart the AIP Node so that the changes are taken into account):

-Above all, the options defined in the AIP Console GUI have priority over the Windows registry and the aip-node-app.properties file (in that order).
+Above all, the options defined in the AIP Console GUI have priority over the Windows registry and the aip-node-app.properties file.

 Using legacy CAST Delivery Manager Tool